 The tram moves on passing the Miradouro Santa Luzia, in the Largo das Portas do Sol, giving another spectacular view of the river and Alfama.

 Moving along further is the Sé Catedral, the Holy See, built by order of King Afonso Henriques at the end of the 12th century after conquering Lisbon from the Moors.
 To the right is St. Anthony’s Church and museum, built where the saint was born.
 Celebrations take place on 13th June, the feast day of St Anthony.
 Processions, grilled sardines in open air and folk music and dances take place in Lisbon and the greater Lisbon area.
 A Parade ‘the Marchas Populares’ of groups from Lisbon’s various parishes compete for the best dances and costumes.
-This take place on the eve of the 13th and a winner is chosen every year.
+This takes place on the eve of the 13th and a winner is chosen every year.

 Tram 28 moves on to the Baixa through the Rua da Conceição.
 From here you can go to the Praça do Comércio or go to Rossio and the nearby shopping streets.